How to Enable Two-Factor Authentication in DMARCLY?

 - use your mobile phone to download an authenticator app; see a list of supported authenticators below;

-- click the switch to enable 2FA, then a 3-step wizard pops up;
+- click the 2FA tab to show the 2FA section; click the switch to enable 2FA, then a 3-step wizard pops up;

-- use your authenticator to scan the QR code; click the Next button to go to step 2;
+- use your authenticator to scan the QR code; click the Next button;

 - now enter an OTP generated by your authenticator; click the Next button to validate it;

-- if validation succeeds, you are at step 3 now; click the Finish button to save the setup;
+- if validation succeeds, click the Finish button to save the setup;

-- now dismiss the modal, you can see that 2FA is enabled:
+- now dismiss the modal, and 2FA is enabled;

 - log out of the dashboard; then navigate to the login page, and enter the credentials;

 - there is an extra 2FA form which asks you to enter the OTP generated by the authenticator;